Standards and Deployment

 Jared Everett is a senior wireless communications research engineer in the Wireless Cyber Capabilities group at the Johns Hopkins University Applied Physics Laboratory (JHU/APL).
 Since joining JHU/APL in 2009, his research has focused broadly on the use of cellular technologies for defense and national security applications.
 He has a deep knowledge of LTE and emerging 5G standards, specializing in cellular air interfaces and end-to-end systems.
 He is a co-author of the book, “Wireless Networking: Understanding Internetworking Challenges,” published by Wiley/IEEE Press.
 His current research interests include innovative approaches to spectrum sharing in 5G networks.
 Jared holds M.S. and B.S. degrees in electrical engineering from North Carolina State University.
 He also holds a B.A. degree in music.

-Title: New Opportunities for Commercial & Government Spectrum Sharing in 5G
+Talk title: New Opportunities for Commercial & Government Spectrum Sharing in 5G

 Igor Faynberg, a 2011 Bell Labs Fellow, is an industry consultant and an Adjunct Professor of Computer Science in Stevens Institute of Technology.
 He represents Cable Television Laboratories in the ETSI NFV ISG, where he has been chairing the Security Working Group for the past four years.